-When Pearl Mist dropped anchor in September at the mouth of Northeast Harbor (Maine, USA) and brought her affluent passengers ashore, some of the local merchants thought their ship had come in.
-Lobstermen and others interpreted the event in different ways, however, and viewed the 200-guest cruise ship more as a bull in a china shop than a windfall.
+When Pearl Mist dropped anchor in September at the mouth of Northeast Harbor (Maine, USA) and brought affluent passengers ashore, some of the local merchants thought their ship had come in.
+Lobstermen and others interpreted the event in different ways, and viewed the 200-guest cruise ship more as a bull in a china shop than a windfall.

 Since then, the ensuing debate has escalated beyond whether more small cruise ships should be permitted to bring passengers ashore in this Mount Desert Island village.
 It has morphed into a full-blown community conversation about the village’s economic decline over the years and what its future may hold.